-- f.
-Create an opportunity weight for the state of Georgia | Power to Change: Georgia State Assembly - 1.
-Georgia has one of the highest overall rates of child poverty in the nation, higher than 43 other states, and yet simultaneously provides schools with no specific funding to support these children, making Georgia one of only six states not to offer funding.48 Much has been said about literacy and reading levels for children and many fingers pointed at teachers, schools and parents; however, we need to start with a straightforward shared reality: people cannot fundamentally succeed if they are merely trying to survive.
-The numbers on poverty in Savannah are stark: 19 of our adult residents and 42 percent of children live in poverty, and 69 percent of public-school students qualify for free or reduced-price lunch.49 An estimated 19.8 percent people in Savannah live in poverty - over 27,000 citizens out of a total of 138,000, a poverty rate that is 41.43 percent higher than the Georgia average and 54.69 percent higher than the US average.
-50 Most recent numbers show that in Georgia, an estimated 1,476,348 of 10,529,506 people live in poverty, or 14 percent - which is 9.37 percent higher than the US average of 12.8 percent.
-We cannot overstate the way that poverty intervenes in students' ability to learn, including the way it shows up in their physical health and their emotional and behavioral well-being, how it limits literacy and language development, and how it leaves children more focused on access to matehttps://www.gapsc.com/EducatorPreparation/Downloads/Georgia\Standards\2023.pdf https://www.gapsc.com/PageNotFound.aspx https://data.ers.usda.gov/reports.aspx?ID=17826#Pdeeb6664109a436caf670b19a2951669 3 241iT3 https://www.welfareinfo.org/poverty-rate/georgia/savannah/ https://www.city-data.com/poverty/poverty-Savannah-Georgia.html https://www.welfareinfo.org/poverty-rate/georgia/ rial resources than on learning.
-The most current iteration of a bill that the state assembly could support to begin rewriting the story of poverty in schools is HB 3, which was filed in 2023 and specifically amends Part 5 of Article 6 of Chapter 2 of Title 20 of the Official Code of Georgia relating to program weights and funding requirements under the "Quality Basic Education Act."
-53 HB 3 would also provide funding for grants by the State Board of Education to local districts to directly support students living in poverty, as well as require the State Board of Education to develop rules and regulations regarding the grant amounts and how they must be used to fund expenditures directly related to students in poverty.
-We recommend HB 3 or a bill with standard similar legislative language.

-- g.
-Continued investment in professional learning opportunities for educators | Power to Change: Superintendent, School Board, Individual Schools. - 1.
+- d.
+Create an opportunity weight for the State of Georgia | Power to Change: Georgia State Assembly - 1.
+Georgia has one of the highest overall rates of child poverty in the nation, higher than 43 other states, and yet simultaneously provides schools with no specific funding to support these children, making Georgia one of only six states not to offer funding.57 Much has been said about literacy and reading levels for children, and many fingers pointed at teachers, schools and parents; however, we need to start with a straightforward shared reality: people cannot fundamentally succeed if they are merely trying to survive.
+The numbers on poverty in Savannah are stark: 19 of our adult residents and 42% of children live in poverty, and 69% of public school students qualify for free or reduced-price lunch.58 An estimated 19.8% of people in Savannah live in poverty - over 27,000 citizens out of a total of 138,000, a poverty rate that is 41.43% higher than the Georgia average and 54.69% higher than the US average.59 Most recent numbers show that in Georgia, an estimated 1,476,348 of 10,529,506 people live in poverty, or 14% - which is 9.37% higher than the US average of 12.8%.60 We cannot overstate the way that poverty intervenes in students' ability to learn, including the way it shows up in their physical health and their emotional and behavioral well-being, how it limits literacy and language development, and how it leaves children more focused on access to material resources than on learning.
+61 The most current iteration of a bill that the state assembly could support to begin rewriting the story of poverty in schools is HB 3, which was filed in 2023-2024 and specifically amends Part 5 of Article 6 of Chapter 2 of Title 20 of the Official Code of Georgia relating to program weights and funding requirements under the "Quality Basic Education Act."
+62 HB 3 would also provide funding for grants by the State Board of Education to local districts to directly support - students living in poverty, as well as require the State Board of Education to develop rules and regulations regarding the grant amounts and how they must be used to fund expenditures directly related to students in poverty.
+We recommend HB 3 or a bill with standard similar legislative language. - e.
+Continued investment in professional learning opportunities for educators | Power to Change: Superintendent, School Board, Individual Schools - 1.
 We commend SCCPSS for allocating resources to support educators' ongoing learning and for empowering school-based leaders to bring in experts and workshops that align with their specific contexts.
 Over the past few years, the district has prioritized the offering of professional learning opportunities that have included a focus on educators' own well-being and trauma-informed practices in schools and classrooms.
 We see firsthand the value this approach brings to educators, and we recommend that SCCPSS continue to focus on providing these types of professional learning activities - emphasizing professional learning activities that promote creativity, playfulness and imagination - and prioritize connecting educators with local experts who can bring a shared appreciation for local communities' strengths and challenges.
-These include opportunities that offer spaces for educators to enrich themselves as professional and as whole people, provide assets-based approaches to developing educators' cross-cultural and intergenerational understanding and communication and are on topics that educators and/or students identify as being important.
+These include opportunities that offer spaces for educators to enrich themselves as professional and as whole people, provide assetsbased approaches to developing educators' cross-cultural and intergenerational understanding and communication and are on topics that educators and/or students identify as being important.